stepanataccolade/docsv2/sources/ci_overview.md

 # Continuous Integration overview

 Shippable's Continuous Integration platform helps you automate builds and tests for every code commit and pull request.
 You can also deploy your build to a PaaS like Heroku or to AWS using Code Deploy.
-For more on Continuous Integration and why you should include it as part of your workflow, read Martin Fowler's article on the [Benefits of Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html#BenefitsOfContinuousIntegration)
+For more on Continuous Integration and why you should include it as part of your workflow, read Martin Fowler's article on the <a href="http://martinfowler.com/articles/continuousIntegration.html#BenefitsOfContinuousIntegration" target="_blank">Benefits of Continuous Integration</a>

 Shippable is natively built on Docker, so all your builds run inside Docker containers, which we call Minions.